 18. Convert a building without planning permission

 It is possible to convert a disused building, such as a barn, school or church for residential use without planning permission.
 You will need to check what permissions are needed though, if the building is listed or in a conservation area.
-If it is a barn that you're converting, you'll need to follow the Prior Notification procedure.
+If it is a barn that you're converting, you'll need to follow the prior notification (opens in new tab) procedure.

 19. Relocate a staircase without planning permission